 There is, to be sure, another relationship at the core of Stella’s ongoing story, and it’s the one she shares with Frank.
 Whereas others in her postwar life have skirted the subject of Rhodes’s colonial history, the Juderia’s eventual disintegration, and, namely, her time at the camps (best to let survivors rest, went the old line of thought), Frank does not hold back — even when he’s not sure how Stella will receive his questions, and even though he often wonders “what it [is] like for her … leaving behind a difficult swirl of memory.”
 If their conversations do stir up such a swirl, they also, according to Stella, afford the deepest form of affirmation.

 One Hundred Saturdays is a necessary work about a woman whose life resists categorization.
 Featuring lively illustrations by Maira Kalman, who manages to translate a number of languages into a series of images, Michael Frank’s patient, bracing book remembers as much as it renders anew.
 It honors, listens, and names.
 It sets out to prove los korasones avlan: that hearts really do speak.

 Kyra Lisse is Jewish Book Council’s Editorial Fellow.
-She is a recent graduate of Franklin & Marshall College in Lancaster, PA, where she studied creative writing and Latin.
-Currently, Kyra is a first-year MFA candidate at Hollins University in Roanoke, VA, concentrating on creative nonfiction.
+She is a 2022 graduate of Franklin & Marshall College in Lancaster, PA, where she studied creative writing and Latin.
+Currently, Kyra is a second-year MFA candidate and graduate assistant at Hollins University in Roanoke, VA, concentrating on creative nonfiction.
 Her email is email@example.com.